 \subsection{Fair regression with Wasserstein barycenter}

-There have been fair classification \citep{Jiang2019, Agarwal2018}, and fair regression \citep{Berk2017, Agarwal2019, Steinberg2020, Wang2023}.
-The formalism of optimal transport have been applied for fairness \citep{Chiappa2020}.
-In regards to fair regression with Wasserstein barycenter, the constraints of fairness have been prescribed as pre-processor \citep{chzhen2020} or post-processor projecting the optimal solution to fairness $\mathcal{W}_2$ \citep{gouic2020}.
+There has been fair classification \citep{Jiang2019, Agarwal2018}, and fair regression \citep{Berk2017, Agarwal2019, Steinberg2020, Wang2023}.
+The formalism of optimal transport has been applied for fairness \citep{Chiappa2020}.
+In regards to fair regression with Wasserstein barycenter, the constraints of fairness have been prescribed as a pre-processor \citep{chzhen2020} or a post-processor projecting the optimal solution to fairness $\mathcal{W}_2$ \citep{gouic2020}.
 In between with and without fairness, it is also possible to prescribe partial fairness \citep{Chzhen2022}.